luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 sbatch -N 1 -c 8 --mem=40GB --wrap="vast-tools compare $IN/INCLUSION_LEVELS_FULL-Hsa6-hg19.tab -a SRR5483788_1,SRR5483789_1,SRR5483790_1 -b SRR5483794_1,SRR5483795_1,SRR5483796_1 --plot_PSI -sp Hsa --GO"
 ```
 Can use VAST-TOOLS here to calculate differentially expressed genes: `compare_expr`
-Output file is created in directory of input file
+Output file is created in directory of input file.
+This reports the differentially spliced AS events between the 2 groups (based on difference in average inclusion levels - delta PSI)

 ## Differential Splicing Analysis